blackfireio/documentation/recommendations/php/the-magento-1-block-html-cache-should-be-enabled.rst

 Rendering all the blocks included in a page consumes lots of resources.
 For that reason, Magento includes a special cache to store the processed blocks.
-Some blocks are cachable, some are not.
+Some blocks are cacheable, some are not.

 It is highly recommended to enable the cache of these blocks to improve the page rendering performance.